ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Ted: media over QUIC, attach to a specific content, you could also deliver it for an entire session. define media over QUIC, the syntax and the content type but we are moving down in the weeds here

-Mark: The analogy is if we want to regulate TV content we are not regulating electicity sockets
+Mark: The analogy is if we want to regulate TV content we are not regulating electricity sockets

 Glenn: Do we need to apply it in QUIC per stream?